If you’re trying to improve movement during stroke rehabilitation, then these stroke recovery tools can help.

 Stroke Recovery Tools for Arms and Shoulders

-Dumbbells are a simple tool for rebuilding upper extremity strength after stroke.
+Dumbbells are simple tools for rebuilding upper extremity strength after stroke.
 Before you invest in a pair, you can start by using household items as light weights (like water bottles or soup cans) until you get strong enough to progress to heavier weights.

 8. Resistance Bands